 It is important that the rapporteur does not accommodate a small minority view by including options in a Recommendation that will prevent interworking or unduly complicate it.

 Any unresolved issues should be clearly documented when forwarding a draft Recommendation for consideration to the Working Party or Study Group.

+Rapporteurs and editors are encouraged to contact their SG Chairman, the Vice-Chairmen, the Working Party Chairmen and TSB if they have any questions.

 8.8 Compliance with the schedule